Check Out What Whales Are Doing With FCX

 Freeport-McMoRan Inc is an international mining company.
 It has organized its mining operations into four primary divisions: North America copper mines, South America mining, Indonesia mining and Molybdenum mines.
 Its reportable segments include the Morenci, Cerro Verde and Grasberg (Indonesia mining) copper mines, the Rod & Refining operations and Atlantic Copper Smelting and Refining.
 It derives key revenue from the sale of Copper.

-In light of the recent options history for Freeport-McMoRan, it's now appropriate to focus on the company itself.
-We aim to explore its current performance.

-Where Is Freeport-McMoRan Standing Right Now?
-Currently trading with a volume of 1,700,836, the FCX's price is up by 1.06%, now at $51.19.
+Present Market Standing of Freeport-McMoRan Currently trading with a volume of 4,848,182, the FCX's price is up by 0.04%, now at $51.15.
 RSI readings suggest the stock is currently may be approaching overbought.
-Anticipated earnings release is in 18 days.
-Professional Analyst Ratings for Freeport-McMoRan
+Anticipated earnings release is in 14 days.
+What The Experts Say On Freeport-McMoRan

-In the last month, 1 experts released ratings on this stock with an average target price of $62.0.
+A total of 1 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $62.0.

-Showing optimism, an analyst from Morgan Stanley upgrades its rating to Overweight with a revised price target of $62.
+An analyst from Morgan Stanley upgraded its action to Overweight with a price target of $62.

 Trading options involves greater risks but also offers the potential for higher profits.
 Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
 Keep up with the latest options trades for Freeport-McMoRan with Benzinga Pro for real-time alerts.